eribbey/redcarrd/README.md

 # redcarrd

-Self-hosted IPTV proxy that scrapes ntvstream.cx and exposes dynamic playlists and EPG data.
+Self-hosted IPTV proxy that scrapes events  and exposes dynamic playlists and EPG data.
 The app runs on port 3005 by default and includes a configuration UI for selecting categories, tuning rebuild cadence, previewing streams, and inspecting logs.

 ## Features
-- Scrape ntvstream.cx for sports events and build category-based channels with sequential numbering.
+- Scrape for events and build category-based channels with sequential numbering.
 - Resolve stream URLs from embed iframes and keep them refreshed on a schedule.
 - Generate `playlist.m3u8` and `epg.xml` endpoints for IPTV clients.
 - Web UI for configuring categories, rebuild interval, and lifetime plus manual rebuild trigger.